singhRobinhood/monitor_mode_changer/README.md

 After switching to monitor mode press in terminal --> service NetworkManager restart

-Note: Use python3 and don't have then replace all the "input" to "raw_input".
+Note: Use python3 and if don't have then replace all the "input" to "raw_input".